qiuchili/CMU-MultimodalSDK/README.md

 Multiple functions can be passed to *collapse_functions*, each of them will be applied one by one and will be concatenated as the final output.

-With aligned features, one can freely apply any machine learning models.
+With the aligned features, one can freely apply any machine learning models.